regebro/moving-big-projects/moving-big-projects.rst

     So the first thing you need to do is to get out of firefighting mode.
     And that in itself is a whole talk, and I'm not the one to do that talk anyway.
-    But I'll quickly mention a few things I've seen DevOps do to fix this.
+    I'll quickly mention a few things I've seen DevOps do to fix this.

 ----